World shares edge higher as China-US trade talks planned

 Meanwhile, oil prices and the energy sector could experience more volatility this week as Trump takes seeks a coalition to confront Iran, which the U.S. blames for last week’s strike on a Saudi Arabian oil facility.

-Benchmark crude oil lost 45 cents to settle at $58.19 a barrel in electronic trading on the New York Mercantile Exchange.
-It lost 55 cents on Monday to $58.64 per barrel.
-Brent crude oil, the international standard, declined 59 cents to $63.14 a barrel.
+Benchmark crude oil lost 57 cents to settle at $58.07 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil, the international standard, declined 73 cents to $63.00 a barrel.